zayamatias/retroscraper/README.md

 This scraper will create a local DB with the checksum of your roms, for purposes of speed if you have large files.
 If this is a problem for you, do not run this software.

+Right now it will overwrite the gamelist.xml files, so create a backup if you want to be on the safe side (although I've trhoughly tested this, you never know)

 ## Running the software:

 ### From source: